Catfish Profiles in Passion – Teresa Owenby

 Family comes first in Teresa’s list of priorities.
 Her passion for fishing runs a close second to her passion for being a great mom and that’s the way she wants it.

 “I would really like to be remembered as a great mom, wife, fisherwoman, and for helping others when I can,” offered Teresa.
 “Like fishing tips for example.
 I don’t mind giving friends fishing tips.
 It is a reciprocal thing.
-I get a lot from my friends that helps me along the way.
+I get a lot from my friends that help me along the way.
 I hope I am remembered for keeping a good attitude and being a great sport to fish with or against.
 I feel laughter and fishing go hand in hand.
 If you laugh and have fun it makes for a great day even when the fish don’t bite.”

 “Tim knows that he created a fishing monster,” joked Teresa.
 “But he loves me anyway.
 I would like to thank him for being the fishermen that he is and for introducing me to the sport.
 I have been addicted ever since the first rod went down and I will continue as long as my hands can hold a fishing pole.”